 - They have come to help us. || Ils sont venus nous aider.

-French pronunciation plays on a fairer ground in French – and that goes for all French-speaking countries.
+French pronunciation plays on a fairer ground in French and all French-speaking countries.
 The rules tend to be quite clear and it’s actually much easier than it seems, even with all the silent consonants and the very similar sounds such as “é”, “è” and “ê”.

-Many words are difficult to pronounce for English native speakers (Montpellier, montrachet, Bourg-la-Reine, examen) and some other exceptions where the rules don’t necessarily apply (OIgnon, MONsieur, seCond, tAON).
+Many nouns, particularly proper nouns and place names are difficult to pronounce for English native speakers (Montpellier, montrachet, Bourg-la-Reine, examen) and some other exceptions where the rules don’t necessarily apply (OIgnon, MONsieur, seCond, tAON).

 Don’t you think so, reader, rather,